Squeezing N\'eel-type Magnetic Modulations by Enhanced Dzyaloshinskii-Moriya interaction of $4d$ Electrons: Results

-Over the wide-angle rotation experiment, each scattering image represents a planar cross section of the three-dimensional distribution of the $q$-vectors, where the polar angle of the vertical slicing plane is varied over the stepwise rotation of the sample.
+Over the wide-angle rotation experiment, each scattering image represents a planar cross section of the three-dimensional distribution of the $q$-vectors, where the azimuthal angle of the vertical slicing plane is varied via stepwise rotation of the sample.
 The 3D scattering pattern was reconstructed using the whole set of the cross section images.
-In order to enhance the signal-to-noise ratio and to eliminate the asymmetries of the scattering pattern introduced by imbalances between the populations of the different types of structural domains, the 3D scattering pattern was symmetrized by enforcing symmetry operations of the cubic $T_d$ point group to the 3D scattering patterns \footnote{for details, see SI}.
+In order to enhance the signal-to-noise ratio and to eliminate the asymmetries of the scattering pattern introduced by imbalances between the populations of the different structural domain states, the 3D scattering pattern was symmetrized for all the symmetry operations of the cubic $T_d$ point group \footnote{for details, see Supplementary Information}.
 Figures~\ref{fig:GVS_RST_highsymm} (e)-(h) display the symmetrized image as viewed from the different high-symmetry directions.

 It is instructive to compare the reciprocal-space $q$-distributions in GaV$_4$S$_8$ and GaMo$_4$S$_8$, as shown in Figs.~\ref{fig:SANS_GVS_vs_GMS} (a) and (c), respectively.
 The neutron scattering data collected in the zero-field cycloidal phase of GaV$_4$S$_8$ at 12\,K is reproduced from Ref.~\onlinecite{white2018direct}.
-In both compounds the cycloidal $q$-vectors are distributed over four intersecting rings corresponding to the four structural domains.
-The ring structure of the intensity corresponding to a given type of structural domain, instead of six well-defined Bragg spots, is due to static orientational disorder of the q-vectors, as discussed in Ref.~\onlinecite{white2018direct}.
-However, in contrast to GaV$_4$S$_8$, where the modulation vectors are evenly distributed over rings restricted to the $\left\{111\right\}$-type planes, in GaMo$_4$S$_8$, the four rings of the $q$-vectors wave out of the $\left\{111\right\}$ planes, crossing them only along the $\left<110\right>$-type direction.
-This waving pattern of the $q$-vectors, preserving the three-fold rotational symmetry of the rhombohedral structure, is highlighted by the schematic image in Fig. \ref{fig:SANS_GVS_vs_GMS} (d).
-The four rings with different colors represent the modulation vectors belonging to the four structural domains.
+In both compounds the cycloidal $q$-vectors are distributed over four intersecting rings corresponding to the four structural domain states.
+The ring structure, instead of six well-defined Bragg spots, is due to static orientational disorder of the q-vectors, as discussed in Ref.~\onlinecite{white2018direct}.
+However, in contrast to GaV$_4$S$_8$, where the modulation vectors are evenly distributed over rings restricted to the $\left\{111\right\}$-type planes, in GaMo$_4$S$_8$, the four rings of the $q$-vectors wave out of the $\left\{111\right\}$ planes, crossing them only along the $\left<110\right>$-type directions.
+This waving pattern of the $q$-vectors preserves the three-fold rotational symmetry of the rhombohedral structure as highlighted by the schematic image in Fig. \ref{fig:SANS_GVS_vs_GMS} (d).